smartdevicelink/sdl_evolution/proposals/NNNN-Read-Generic-Network-Signal-data.md

 </struct>
 ```

-The reason we did not choose this approach is that this will need changes to the "exiting behavior" of GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData.
+The reason we did not choose this approach is that this will need changes to the existing behavior of GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData/OnVehicleData.
 E.g.:
 * Need to change the behavior to NOT send Ignore response when multiple Subscribe requests are sent for param “networkDataRequest”
 * All existing params are of type Boolean, this new param will need to be structure.
 * Addition of new response structure “networkData”